clavataai/NeMo-Guardrails/docs/user-guides/community/clavata.md

 ### 2. Programmatic Usage

-Use the `clavata_check_v1` in your Colang flows to check content using the colang v1.0 action.
-You can also use the `clavata_check_v2` action in your own flows if you are using colang v2.x.
+Use the `clavata_check_v1` in your Colang flows to check content using the Colang 1.0 action.
+You can also use the `clavata_check_v2` action in your own flows if you are using Colang 2.0.

 ```colang
 # Check input content